It’s the Dog, Stupid — Art Whitney N172 Old Judge Card Popular for a Canine

 So if this card isn’t a common, how much is it worth?

-Well, typical low-grade Old Judge commons, including Whitney’s, start around $75-$100.
-But, even in low-grade condition, this one with the dog usually starts around $600-$700 if you’re lucky.
-Buyers shouldn’t take that has a hard and fast guideline.
-While they have sold in that price range, other low-grade examples have easily topped $1,000.
+Well, as of 2021, typical low-grade Old Judge commons, including Whitney’s, start around $100-$150.
+But, even in low-grade condition, this one with the dog usually starts around $800-$1,000 if you’re lucky.
+Buyers shouldn’t take that has a hard and fast guideline, rather as a starting point.
+While some have sold in that price range, other low-grade examples have easily topped $1,000.
 Prices on it are a bit all over the map so interest seems to come and go a little bit for the card.

 As with most Old Judge cards, the clarity of the image is often a big factor.
 Many Old Judge cards have faded pictures and those, even if the rest of the card is in better shape, are often tougher sells.